DRESS Graph

 Why 'DRESS'?

-DRESS computes an edge labelling that reveals the graph's hidden structural identity.
+DRESS computes an edge labeling that reveals the graph's hidden structural identity.
 It dresses the bare skeleton (adjacency) with meaningful values.
 A graph without DRESS is "naked" topology; after DRESS, every edge wears the structural role that fits it best.
 And dress_fit() is literally fitting the dress to the graph: few iterations give a loose fit, more iterations tighten it, and at steady state the fit is true to size.